ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/A17-ba/CVE-2025-26202-Details](https://github.com/A17-ba/CVE-2025-26202-Details) :  ![starts](https://img.shields.io/github/stars/A17-ba/CVE-2025-26202-Details.svg) ![forks](https://img.shields.io/github/forks/A17-ba/CVE-2025-26202-Details.svg)

 ## CVE-2025-26199
- An issue in CloudClassroom PHP Project v.1.0 allows a remote attacker to execute arbitrary code via the cleartext submission of passwords.
+ CloudClassroom-PHP-Project v1.0 is affected by an insecure credential transmission vulnerability.
+The application transmits passwords over unencrypted HTTP during the login process, exposing sensitive credentials to potential interception by network-based attackers.
+A remote attacker with access to the same network (e.g., public Wi-Fi or compromised router) can capture login credentials via Man-in-the-Middle (MitM) techniques.
+If the attacker subsequently uses the credentials to log in and exploit administrative functions (e.g., file upload), this may lead to remote code execution depending on the environment.

 - [https://github.com/tansique-17/CVE-2025-26199](https://github.com/tansique-17/CVE-2025-26199) :  ![starts](https://img.shields.io/github/stars/tansique-17/CVE-2025-26199.svg) ![forks](https://img.shields.io/github/forks/tansique-17/CVE-2025-26199.svg)

 ## CVE-2025-26198
- CloudClassroom-PHP-Project v.1.0 is vulnerable to SQL Injection in loginlinkadmin.php, allowing unauthenticated attackers to bypass authentication and gain administrative access.
-The application fails to properly sanitize user inputs before constructing SQL queries, enabling an attacker to manipulate database queries via specially crafted payloads
+ CloudClassroom-PHP-Project v1.0 contains a critical SQL Injection vulnerability in the loginlinkadmin.php component.
+The application fails to sanitize user-supplied input in the admin login form before directly including it in SQL queries.
+This allows unauthenticated attackers to inject arbitrary SQL payloads and bypass authentication, gaining unauthorized administrative access.
+The vulnerability is triggered when an attacker supplies specially crafted input in the username field, such as ' OR '1'='1, leading to complete compromise of the login mechanism and potential exposure of sensitive backend data.